 Some VPN providers will log or record the actions of their users for several reasons.
 Most legitimate paid ones might still keep logs on when people log in or out in order to monitor their server usage and improve performance.
 Some free, not-so-legit VPN providers will log data in order to sell your personal information to the highest bidder.

-In order to make our reviews accurate, we ran our TunnelBear (paid account) connection through a speed test to get a quick gauge on performance.
+In order to make my reviews accurate, I ran TunnelBear (paid account) connection through a speed test to get a quick gauge on performance.

 Sadly, the results weren’t that good.

-Our 100 Mbps connection (using Tunnelbear EU servers) was only 52.26 Mbps.
-We tried it multiple times to see if it’s temporary, but we never managed to get a better speed than this.
+My 100 Mbps connection (using TunnelBear EU servers) was only 52.26 Mbps.
+I tried it multiple times to see if it’s temporary, but I never managed to get a better speed than this.

 - Ping: 120ms